 So why, really, was he so infuriated?
 The three points he raised were minor, and hardly deal-breakers.

-I think it comes down to one more fundamental disagreement.
-Ross believes in ‘Emptiness’, and I have a more sophisticated and scientific understanding of the mind.
-Moreover as a critical thinker, I can talk about the mind while he, as a Zen teacher, can’t or won’t.
-Zen is more about intuition, aesthetic sensibility, mystery and the presence of a wise master, than it is about reason.
+I have a scientific and rational understanding of the mind, but Zen is more about intuition, aesthetic sensibility, mystery and the presence of a wise master, than it is about reason.
 I can understand why Ross felt uncomfortable around me, even though we never, not once, in 20 years of weekly walks and breakfasts, explicitly discussed Zen.
 It was always off the table.
 Which leads to the next point….

 THE PURE AWARENESS FALLACY.
 The Buddha was a sharp and accurate observer of the mind.
 I still find many of his insights amazing, and they are reasonably compatible with cognitive psychology.
 His doctrine is known as the Theravada.
 Unfortunately, this got swamped 500 years after his death by a grandiose new form of Buddhism called the Mahayana.
 This includes both Tibetan Buddhism and Zen.